numpy/numpy/doc/source/dev/development_advanced_debugging.rst

 narrow down.

 We do not expect any of these tools to be run by most contributors.
-However, you can ensure that we can track down such issues more easily easier:
+However, you can ensure that we can track down such issues more easily:

 * Tests should cover all code paths, including error paths.
 * Try to write short and simple tests.
 If you have a very complicated test